 At Londolozi Private Game Reserve the Varty family has refined the menu of activities to include a unique blend of senses and soul, creating an offering of sophisticated style and adventure that has recaptured the subtle essence of the Swahili word for journey – safari.

 Londolozi offers spectacular Big 5 game drives in the extensive wildlife area with unsurpassed leopard viewing but this is just the beginning of what really constitutes “the Londolozi experience”.
 Londolozi is the ideal space to escape from the rigours of everyday existence, to shift into a full appreciation of the moment and awaken the senses.
 With this in mind, Londolozi has created tailor-made activities to help recuperate mind, body and spirit.

-Take your pick, the list is virtually endless; silent wilderness emersions, interpretation and learning, spiritual journeying, adventure adrenalin, massage, yoga, sound therapy, all-day wilderness trekking, moonlight walks, poetry, theatre, friendship and wide open spaces.
-Whatever it is you are looking for Londolozu has it in abundance!
+Take your pick, the list is virtually endless; silent wilderness immersions, interpretation and learning, spiritual journeying, adventure, massage, yoga, sound therapy, all-day wilderness trekking, moonlight walks, poetry, theatre, friendship and wide open spaces.
+Whatever it is you are looking for, Londolozi has it in abundance!

 November through to December: The summer months are hot and humid with either continual rains or very typically afternoon thundershowers which generally clear before the game drives depart.
 Lots of young animals are born during this time notably the impala lambs, which are beautiful but vulnerable to predators.

 January to March: These are normally drier months with very hot days.
 There are lots of beautiful migratory birds during the summer periods.
 Early morning drives with early returns to escape the heat are typical.